 Section 2.
 Standing Committees and Other Committees.
 The Board shall establish Standing Committees and any other committees (collectively, "Committees"), as appropriate or necessary from time to time to pursue objectives of the Region.
 The Standing Committees shall include Board Development, Membership, Education, Programs, and Owners Committees.
 Additional Committees may include Legislative, Public Relations/Newsletter, and Design Professional Committees.
 The Board may establish such other Standing Committees or temporary committees, including but not limited to an audit committee, as it deems necessary.
 Each Committee shall have a Committee Chair who shall be accountable to the Board.

 Section 3.
 Appointment and Term of Office.
-The Board shall appoint the Committee members and designate the Chairs.
+The Board shall designate Committee Chairs.
+With respect to Committees that do not exercise the authority or power of the Board, Committee Chairs shall appoint Committee members.
 The term of office for Committee members shall correspond to the Region’s Fiscal Year.

 Section 4.
 Committee Membership; Limitations.